madebykrol/interactr-ts/src/README.md

 The idea is that you could create re-usable application componenets aka use cases that are independenten of infrastructure and presentation specifics.

+## Updates in 3.0.2
+1) Patches to readme to reflect updates
+2) Patch to default exports in index.ts

+## Updates in 3.0.1
+1) Patches to readme to reflect updates
+2) You can now import packages directly from 'interactr'

 ## Breaking changes in 3.0.0
-1) Filename casings changed to align with imports
+1) Filename notations and casings changed.
+For example ``` import {InteractorHub} from 'interactr/InteractorHub' ``` should now be ```import {InteractorHub} from 'interactr/interactor.hub' ```

 ## Bug fixes in 3.0.0
 1) The self contained resolver now supports use-cases with constructor parameters.

-## Updates in 3.0.1
-1) Patches to readme
-2) You can now import packages directly from 'interactr'

 ## Breaking changes in 2.0.0
 1) Interactr library now utilizes "Promises" which makes the calls to hub.execute awaitable.